OpenDSA/OpenDSA/Doc/source/GettingStarted.rst

 of OpenDSA.
 **This will probably take a long time to run the first time.**

-but the Docker container runs this command automatically.

 In order to interact with OpenDSA, you must open a bash shell within the container to run commands using the following command::